ehjucsc/slugsight_telemetry/docs/FLIGHT_DAY_GUIDE.md

 ### If Signal Lost
 - Receiver continues listening
-- Onboard SD card will continue to log data
 - Data will resume if signal returns
 - Check RSSI to estimate range